jdart/ElasticSearchProcessWire/README.md

-# ElasticSearch for ProcessWire 0.2.1
+# ElasticSearch for ProcessWire 0.3.0

+## Since 0.3.0 ElasticSearch for ProcessWire is using the GPLv3 License

 ## About ElasticSearch for ProcessWire